admasuwodaje/presentation23/README.md

 ## Projects

 Explore the projects and code samples in this repository to learn more about client-side web development.
 These projects cover topics such as HTML, CSS, JavaScript, and more.
-I've created these projects through rigorous learning and experimentation.
+I haven't created these projects from scratch.

 ## Get Involved